vmware-tanzu/function-buildpacks-for-knative/buildpacks/README.md

 ## Testing your changes

+> :warning: **Change your project's registry to a development one**
+>
+> Navigate to `rules.mk` in the **root directory** and replace the registry with your own.
+By default it is set to `us.gcr.io/daisy-284300`, which is for VMware developers only, and is not a true development environment.
+Ensure you have sufficient privileges and re-authenticate with your CLI of choice, such as using `gcloud auth login`.

 To test your changes, ensure you have taken the necessary steps to access your repository with read/write access.
 This includes updating your repository type and location, found at [rules.mk](https://github.com/vmware-tanzu/function-buildpacks-for-knative/blob/main/rules.mk).

 After, you can run `make <language>-buildpack.publish` to publish your language's new buildpack layer. (e.g. `make python-buildpack.publish`)